 Whisk together the eggs, half and half, tomato paste, salt, and cayenne; add the crab and lightly combine.
 Pour into pre-baked pie shell.
 Sprinkle cheese evenly all over the top.

 Bake in the upper part of the oven at 375 degrees for about 25 to 30 minutes or until puffed up and nicely browned, shielding the outer rim of the pie shell about halfway through to prevent overbrowning.
 Let sit for about 10 minutes to set, slice and serve with chopped tomato and sliced green onion for garnish.

-Cook's Notes: Substitute 2 (6 ounce) pouches or well drained cans of crab for the fresh.
+Cook's Notes: Substitute 2 to 3 (6 ounce) pouches or well drained cans of crab for the fresh.
 The pouches of crab can be found in the refrigerated seafood section of your market.

 Requires Adobe Reader - download it free!